sunnyvale-it/ibm-mq-prometheus-exporter/README.md

 $ mkdir config
 ```

-In the config subfolder, create the exporter's config file (called application.yaml) as showed here after.
+In the config subfolder, create the exporter's config file (called **application.yaml**) as showed here after.
-Before running the following command, please adapt the **mq-config** section with details of your MQ installation (queue managers, host, port, username, password and queues).
+Before running the following command, please adapt the **mq-config** section with details of your MQ installation (queue managers, host, port, username, password, channel and queues).

 ```console
 $ cat > config/application.yaml << EOF